Organizational Culture: Definition and Types

 7. Stability

-Organizational cultures are comprised of all of these characteristics to some degree.
+Organizational cultures are made up of all of these characteristics to some degree.
 However, the prioritization and value put to each characteristic will vary depending on the company and its type of culture.